DYC Dock Use

 - Dock lines must be secured to pad eyes in main dock timbers.
 Lines attached to pad eyes will include a thimble attached to the end of the line.
 The thimble will be attached to the pad eye by a shackle of adequate size for the vessel.
 The shackle bolt will be secured with non-corrosive wire or an UV resistant nylon cable tie.
+Cable ties shall be replaced annually.
+Wire ties shall be replaced when corrosion is observed.
 Attachment of lines to any part of dock other than pilings or pad eyes is prohibited.
 Lines attached to outer pilings must use some means of preventing the lines from riding up on pilings during high water, and should be at a height that is about bow high during medium tide.
 Weights and pulley systems are allowed on secondary dock lines only.
 Spring lines, if used, must be long enough not to "hang" the boat at extreme tides.

 - All dock lines will have excess length ON THE BOAT CLEAT to allow for slacking or tightening of lines from onboard the boat.
 Quick disconnect devices (snap hooks, etc.) on the 4 primary dock lines is prohibited.